Community Foundation for Greater Buffalo

 Priority Areas

-The foundation's grantmaking is organized around four Community Goals:
+The foundation's grantmaking is organised around four Community Goals:

 1. Racial Equity